Skip to main content

 QA teams in smaller companies with tight budgets could also use free test management software for different testing processes, to run tests, and to manage testers.
 Free tools allow such teams to try the functionalities of tools without the need to commit scarce resources.

-Other Relevant Software
+Additional Relevant Software

 What do you think about the free test management tools I have listed here?
 Have you used any, or any other test management tools?
 If so, tell us about your experience in the comments section.